Home Found an Animal? Injured Orphaned Nuisance

-If you have found an injured wild animal, please, review the does and don'ts on this page.
+If you have found an injured adult or large wild animal, please, review the does and don'ts on this page.
 The sooner you get the animal to us, the better its chances for survival.

 DO